Philanthropy – Bill Wooten Endowment Fund

 This collaborative project with Elmira High School will provide an arts residency focusing on creative writing/spoken word performance.
 Teachers welcome Wordcrafters’ residencies for their ability to engage students and enlarge their writing experience and skills – skills that help build school success.

-The annual Leslie Scott Imagine Grant Award is given to the funded project that best represents former Fair General Manager Leslie Scott’s contributions to the Fair, which included providing opportunities for youth, reaching out to our neighbors, and nurturing creativity.
-This year’s awardee is Wordcrafters.
+The annual Leslie Scott Imagine Grant Award is given to the funded project that best represents former OCF General Manager Leslie Scott’s contributions to the Fair, which include providing opportunities for youth, reaching out to our neighbors, and nurturing creativity.
+This year’s awardee is Elmira Elementary School.

 The Fair also makes grants to social service agencies and nonprofit organizations in Oregon through both the Jill Heiman Vision Fund and the Board of Directors’ Donations Fund.
 To date, the Fair’s total philanthropic giving exceeds $1.5 million dollars.